How to Help a Colleague with Substance Abuse

-Vague concerns, undocumented rumors, or suspicions without any real documentation should be avoided as a reason to talk to an employee.
+Vague concerns, undocumented rumors, or suspicions of workplace substance abuse without any real documentation should be avoided as a reason to talk to an employee.

-For example, if other employees reported that an employee was frequently drinking outside of work, but no one had documented or observed impacts on work performance, it would not be appropriate to discuss the drinking with the employee, no matter how concerned you might be about them.
+For example, if other employees reported that an employee was frequently drinking alcohol outside of work, but no one had documented or observed impacts on work performance, it would not be appropriate to discuss the drinking with the employee, no matter how concerned you might be about them.

 If you are a manager or supervisor, and you plan on meeting with the person who is believed to be using drugs or alcohol, it should be done in private.
-Furthermore, you should avoid using words like “addiction”, “alcoholic”, or “addict”, as you are not trained to make a substance abuse diagnosis.
+Furthermore, you should avoid using words like “addiction”, “alcoholic”, or “addict” when speaking to an employee, as most employers are not trained to make a substance abuse diagnosis.

-Your mission is to talk to the person about your concerns based on performance and the impact of their behaviors on safety.
+Your mission is to talk to the employee about your concerns based on performance and the impact of their behaviors on safety.

 You can then refer the employee to the company EAP.
 It’s also recommended that you speak to the EAP manager in advance for guidelines and advice.

-It’s better to address these issues sooner rather than later, as ignoring the problem makes it that much harder to address.
+It’s better to address workplace substance abuse issues sooner rather than later, as ignoring the behavior makes it that much harder to address.

 In workplaces where there is some leeway, the impact on performance and job expectations can provide the leverage to have the employee follow through, but much depends on state and federal law, and legal consultation may be needed in these cases to avoid violating employee rights.
 In cases where the employee admits to an issue or is visibly and seriously impaired at work, immediate intervention might be needed per company policy.6

-Can Employees Take Time Off to Go to Rehab?
+Can You Take Leave from Work to Go to Rehab?

 Employees can utilize leave for being out of work for substance abuse treatment, the same as with any other illness.